Apple News+ offers variety, but WSJ holds back on business stories

 It was unclear whether Apple News+ will include the entire content of all the participating magazines and newspapers.

-Magazines from Conde Nast and Hearst, including The New Yorker and Vanity Fair, are also included with Apple’s revamped news offering.
-They will be among the 300 magazines available with Apple News+, along with Wired and National Geographic.
+A spokesman from Conde Nast, which publishes the New Yorker and Wired magazines, said the full contents of each issue of the magazines will be available on the service, as well as additional curated content.

-“Apple News+ subscribers can access current and past issues and individual articles from magazines,” the company said in a statement.
+The publishing house, along with Hearst and Meredith Corp, formed an unlimited magazine-reading app called Texture that Apple bought in March 2018.

-The two publishing houses, along with Meredith Corp, which publishes People and InStyle magazines, formed an unlimited magazine-reading app called Texture that Apple bought in March 2018.
+“Apple News+ subscribers can access current and past issues and individual articles from magazines,” Apple said in a statement.

 “It’s a good value,” said Merrill Brown of Apple News+.
 Brown is a media consultant and founder of The News Project, which is building technology for news providers.
 He added that Apple should develop initiatives to support local news sources and those reporting on under-covered topics.